 The opportunity for organized teaching experience exists throughout the program.
 The resident lecture presentations, demonstrations and "mentoring" of the new residents prepare them well for future teaching responsibilities.
 The poster presentation at a State or National level provides good exposure and experience to large audiences.
-The third year residents will also present to the Maryland Section of the American College of Prosthodontists and to the residents and staff of the Navy's PG Prosthodontic Residency.
+The second year and third year residents teach in predoctoral clinics.
+The third year residents also present to the Maryland Section of the American College of Prosthodontists and to the residents and staff of the Navy's PG Prosthodontic Residency.